Aggregate Demand

 C0 specifies the level of autonomous consumption, which is consumption that does not depend on disposable income, since autonomous consumption is necessary for survival.
 C1 is the marginal propensity to consume, which is the percentage of disposable income spent for products and services, and, thus, not saved.
 Y represents real GDP or aggregate demand, while T represents taxes, so Y − T is disposable income.

 A consumer will consume even if he has no income, since some consumption is necessary for survival.
 Without income, autonomous consumption is financed by savings or by borrowing against future income.
-Younger people tend to borrow more, while older people rely more on savings and pensions.
+Younger people borrow more, while older people rely more on savings and pensions.

 The marginal propensity to consume means that any increase in income will increase consumption, but only in proportion to the marginal propensity to consume, since it is usually less than 1.
 Likewise, any tax decreases will increase disposable income, and therefore, increase consumption by the marginal propensity to consume multiplied by the increase in disposable income.